Clafoutis

 Can be heated up quite successfully in the microwave the following day.

-According to Chat Gpt, I can reduce the calorific value by swapping half the cream for milk to cut ~150–200 kcal and reduce the sugar to 30–35g.
+According to Chat Gpt, I can reduce the calorific value by swapping half the cream for milk to cut ~150–200 kcal and reduce the sugar to 30–35g of the total recipe.
 I'll try that next time.

 It is a little like the custard in a bread and butter pudding.